What happens when you take classical music out of its comfort zones of concert hall, opera house and recital platform?

 Bergman co-founded Outpost a year ago with soprano Carrie Henneman Shaw, and their vision for provocatively mixing words and music brought comedian Ali Sultan, broadcaster and Lyft driver Bob Collins, and poet Sagirah Shahid to the microphone between sets of music.

 With fellow soprano Liz Pearse, Shaw herself contributed Gilda Lyons’ “Bone Needles,” a jagged piece where two voices chant and ululate together.

 Two pulsating, quicksilver works for string quartet led by Minnesota Orchestra violinist Susie Park — Reinaldo Moya’s “Dreaming in Waves” and Jessie Montgomery’s “Break Away” — also made a strong impression.

 In an era where marketing departments are pressed to conjure up increasingly unplausible selling points for classical music, Saturday’s Outpost program was blissfully “themeless” — no facile claims that music can instantly change the world or carry a coherent social message.

 What the evening did was free the imagination to follow the strands of suggestion that hung tantalizingly in the air, often unspoken.

 Shards of broken melody fluttering to earth in “Break Away” seemed suddenly to fit Collins’ vision of an unhappy couple screeching southward in a car down Hwy.
 7.

-And Chinary Ung's solo cello work "Khse Buon" — beautifully played by Kirsten Whitson — seemed impregnated with the poignant ethnic memories that lurked in Sultan's comedy and Shahid's incantatory poetry.
+And Chinary Ung’s solo cello work “Khse Buon” — beautifully played by Kirsten Whitson — seemed impregnated with the sort of poignant personal memories that also lay beneath Sultan’s comedy and Shahid’s incantatory poetry.

 We need more evenings like this, where long established lines of demarcation are breached and the apple cart is toppled — as D.H.
 Lawrence once put it — to “see which way the apples go a-rolling.”